 20- Palais des Nations, Geneva

-When the League became the United Nations, the Geneva headquarters continued to play a significant role even though Switzerland itself did not join until 2002.
+When the League became the United Nations, the Geneva headquarters played a significant role even though Switzerland did not join until 2002.

 Today, it is still the location of many important meetings between various governments of the world, although the main UN Headquarters is now in New York.